You'll find the funniest restaurant reviews on the Internet.

 2. Chipotle - Zagat

-It may not be at the pinnacle of fine dining and foodie culture, but no one could deny that Chipotle have built a pretty successful brand over the years.
+It may not be at the pinnacle of fine dining, but no one could deny that Chipotle have built a successful brand.
 That’s not to say that there haven’t been a few disasters.

 3. Per Se - Yelp

 Thomas Keller’s New York institution has been widely accepted as one of the top restaurants in the world for decades.
 But not by this Yelp reviewer.